In-Context Learning Enhanced Credibility Transformer: In-context learning enhanced Credibility Transformer

-where the first $n_1=|{\cal I}_{\rm target}|$ rows belong to the target batch ${\cal B}_{\rm target}$ for which we would like to predict the responses $Y_i$, $i\in {\cal I_{\rm target}}$, and the remaining rows correspond to the context batch.
-Applying the frozen decoder provides us in analogy to \eqref{base credibility transformer estimate} with
+where the first $n_1=|{\cal I}_{\rm target}|$ rows belong to the target batch ${\cal B}_{\rm target}$ whose responses $Y_i$, $i\in {\cal I_{\rm target}}$, we would like to predict, and the remaining rows correspond to the context batch.
+Applying the frozen decoder provides us in analogy to \eqref{base credibility transformer estimate} the decoder

-We give some remarks. \begin{itemize} \item {\it Calibration preservation:} The output scale and the calibration learned during the first training phase are preserved by keeping the weights of the decoder fixed during the second training phase (being discussed below). \item {\it Implicit regularization:} By constraining the ICL mechanism to operate within the learned representation space, we prevent it from arbitrarily transforming representations in ways that might over-fit to the ICL training objective.
-This acts as a strong regularization mechanism. \item {\it Transfer learning efficiency:} The frozen decoder ensures that the ICL mechanism leverages the full predictive power of the pre-trained model of the first training phase rather than relearning the entire prediction function.
-The ICL components only need to learn the context-aware adjustments within the existing representation space. \item {\it Gradient flow simplification:} During the ICL fine-tuning (second training phase), the gradients flow through the ICL Transformer and the outcome token decorator, but they stop at the frozen decoder, simplifying the optimization landscape and reducing the risk of forgetting of the pretrained representations. \item {\it Information bottleneck:} From a more information-theoretic perspective, the frozen decoder enforces an information bottleneck that prevents the ICL mechanism from encoding arbitrary information that was not present in the original representation space.
-This aligns with the principle of minimal sufficient statistics, ensuring that the ICL mechanism focuses on extracting and utilizing the most relevant contextual information for improving predictions.
-On the other hand, this also requires that the learned credibilitized CLS tokens $\widehat{\bc}^{\rm cred}$ are sufficiently rich, otherwise the ICL fine-tuning will not have any positive effect on improving the Credibility Transformer predictions. \end{itemize}
+We give remarks that all relate to the frozen decoder. \begin{itemize} \item {\it Calibration preservation:} The output scale and the calibration learned during the first training phase are preserved by keeping the weights of the decoder fixed during the second training phase (being discussed below). \item {\it Implicit regularization:} By constraining the ICL mechanism to operate within the learned representation space, we prevent it from arbitrarily transforming representations in ways that might over-fit to the ICL training objective, i.e., this acts as a regularization mechanism.
+This can also be seen as an information bottleneck that prevents the ICL mechanism from encoding arbitrary context information. \item {\it Transfer learning efficiency:} The frozen decoder ensures that the ICL mechanism leverages the full predictive power of the pre-trained model of the first training phase rather than relearning the entire prediction function.
+The ICL components only need to learn the context-aware adjustments within the existing representation space. \item {\it Gradient flow simplification:} During the ICL fine-tuning (second training phase), the gradients flow through the ICL Transformer and the outcome token decorator, but they stop at the frozen decoder, simplifying the optimization landscape and reducing the risk of forgetting of the pretrained representations. \end{itemize}